Find out who Warren Gatland has selected for the tour of South Africa

 British & Irish Lions Squad 2021 – Team for the first Test announced

-Warren Gatland has named his British & Irish Lions 2021 team for the first Test against South Africa in Cape Town.
+Warren Gatland has named his British & Irish Lions 2021 team for the third and final Test against South Africa in Cape Town.

 Lions team to play South Africa – Saturday 24 July

-Stuart Hogg; Anthony Watson, Elliot Daly, Robbie Henshaw, Duhan van der Merwe; Dan Biggar, Ali Price; Wyn Jones, Luke Cowan-Dickie, Tadhg Furlong, Maro Itoje, Alun Wyn Jones (captain), Courtney Lawes, Tom Curry, Jack Conan.
+Stuart Hogg; Anthony Watson, Elliot Daly, Robbie Henshaw, Duhan van der Merwe; Dan Biggar, Ali Price; Rory Sutherland, Luke Cowan-Dickie, Tadhg Furlong, Maro Itoje, Alun Wyn Jones (captain), Courtney Lawes, Tom Curry, Jack Conan.

-Replacements: Ken Owens, Rory Sutherland, Kyle Sinckler, Tadhg Beirne, Conor Murray, Owen Farrell, Liam Williams.
+Replacements: Ken Owens, Mako Vunipola, Kyle Sinckler, Tadhg Beirne, Conor Murray, Owen Farrell, Liam Williams.

 Lions team to play Stormers – Saturday 17 July